 In a centralized VPN configuration, also referred to as hub and spoke, all VPN tunnels converge at one location.
 This can be used to achieve global data visibility and control at a central location.
 This solution can help maintain resource availability because all shared resources can be placed in a well maintained, reliable location.

-This configuration relies heavily upon the central location, because the central location is a possible single point of failure for VPN tunnels.
+This configuration example relies heavily upon the central location, because the central location is a possible single point of failure for VPN tunnels.
 If the organization adds more remote locations, it could be necessary to expand the capacity of the central location.
 If network resources are primarily dispersed among the remote sites, a decentralized architecture could be a better solution.

 The Firebox at the central location acts as the primary gateway for VPN tunnels from remote network sites.
 The central location receives all data transferred between sites.
 If the central location receives traffic that is not intended for a resource at the central location, the device at the central location redirects the traffic to the tunnel for the correct destination.
 This is known as tunnel switching.